Welcome to the Dollhouse (album): Critical reception

-Welcome to the Dollhouse received mixed or average reviews from critics.
+Welcome to the Dollhouse received mostly mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 59 based on 8 reviews.
 The Village Voice editor Clover Hope wrote that "these gals are older, more cohesive, and more enchanting than before".
 She found that while the "made-for-Idol ballads "Poetry" and "Is Anybody Listening" impress, Danity's better at cock-teasing over mid-tempo-to-jumpy rhythms.
 Curiously strong, theirs is more Altoids than bubble-gum pop."
 Sal Cinquemani from Slant Magazine called the album "a solid collection of appropriately vacant party jams, slinky come-ons, and modern, urban balladry."
 In another positive review, Vibe remarked that "while DK's quest for pop domination falls short, the club-friendly Dollhouse cements their posh appeal."
 Billboard's Mariel Concepcion remarked that "unlikely the quintet's self-titled debut, which took a slightly more hip-hop soul approach, Welcome to the Dollhouse features more mid- and uptempo pop tracks."

 Entertainment Weekly journalist Simon Vozick-Levinson felt that with Welcome to the Dollhouse "the group continues to show us precious little in the way of actual personality or soul.
 On one song after another, they sing about sex with all the feeling of fresh-from-the-factory mannequins."
 AllMusic editor Stephen Thomas Erlewine called the album "a paler, plainer recycling of their debut.
 All five of the DK girls are blandly, conventionally pretty in their voices (not to mention their looks), and no amount of melisma can lend them personality [...]
 Maybe hearing the end results would be interesting if you've witnessed the labors on Making the Band, but anybody else will wonder why it takes so much work to sound so bland... and why we are bothering thinking about them anyway."
 The Boston Globe wrote that "unlike their modestly appealing and tuneful debut, this disc [...] is generic and vapid, seemingly geared more for the strip mall than the strip club."

 Commercial performance

 Welcome to the Dollhouse debuted on top of the US Billboard 200, with first week sales of 236,000 copies, making it the band's second consecutive number-one album.
 This made Danity Kane the first female group in Billboard history to have both their debut and second albums enter the main charts at the top of the chart.
 Less than a month after its release, Welcome to the Dollhouse was certified gold by the Recording Industry Association of America (RIAA).
-By August 2008, the album had sold over 525,000 copies in the US, according to Nielsen SoundScan.
+By September 2008, the album had sold over 529,000 copies in the US, according to Nielsen SoundScan.
 Billboard ranked Welcome to the Dollhouse at number 75 on its Billboard 200 year-end listing.